BSc (Hons) Sport Management

-Lynsey took a less conventional route into higher education, choosing first to seek employment experience at an operational and management level within a wide range of sport, leisure and community fields.
+Lynsey’s route into higher education was less conventional, choosing first to seek employment experience at an operational and management level within a wide range of sport, leisure and community fields.
 She later studied part-time and graduated in 2000 with a First Class BA (Hons) in Leisure Management with Human Resource from the University of Gloucestershire.
-During her educational experiences, Lynsey achieved a further Postgraduate Certificate in Education with Oxford Brookes University and an MA in Education at Plymouth University.
-She has recently completed a Doctorate of Education with the University of Southampton, focusing on employer engagement, work-related learning, and the student experience.
+During her educational employment Lynsey achieved a further Postgraduate Certificate in Education with Oxford Brookes University and an MA in Education at Plymouth University.
+She has most recently completed a Doctorate of Education with the University of Southampton, focusing on employer engagement, work-related learning, and the student experience.

 During this time she also experienced a secondment with Sport England as event manager for the Western Counties Youth Games, a legacy event which formed part of the Millennium Youth Games, and was also head of leisure for a local authority where she was responsible for multi-million pound contracts and overseeing over 20 leisure and sports facilities involving extensive procurement procedures and partnership working.

-These roles have seen Lynsey work with a range of agencies including Sport England, Coachwise UK, Youth Sport Trust as well as numerous sport specific governing bodies such as the FA, the All England Women's Hockey Association and other community agencies including local authorities; schools, youth and community departments, the police, prison and health services.
+These roles have seen Lynsey work with a range of agencies including Sport England, UK Coaching, Youth Sport Trust as well as numerous sport specific governing bodies such as the FA, England Hockey and other community agencies including local authorities; schools, youth and community departments, the police, prison and health and social welfare services.